Lei Wu (吴磊)

 About Me

-Previously, I was a postdoc in PACM at Princeton University and in the Wharton Statistics and Data Science Department at the University of Pennsylvania.
-I completed my Ph.D. in computational mathematics at Peking University in 2018, advised by Prof. Weinan E. I received my B.S. degree in mathematics from Nankai University in 2012.
+Previously, I was a postdoctoral researcher at PACM, Princeton University, and at the Wharton School, University of Pennsylvania.
+I received my Ph.D. in Computational Mathematics from Peking University in 2018, advised by Prof. Weinan E, and my B.S. in Mathematics from Nankai University in 2012.

-• The dynamical behavior of popular optimization algorithms such as SGD and Adam
+• Learning dynamics: how do optimization algorithms such as SGD and Adam behave?

 Research Highlights